tkutsenko/Pricify/README.md

 ![How it works from user side](images/user_side.png)

 ### Results

-Result shows that it works good for clear cases as:
+Results look promising for some cases:

-### Phones
+#### Phones
 ![Phone category](images/phone.png)

-### Single furniture
+#### Single furniture items
 ![Home category](images/home.png)

-### But it can not separate expensive strollers from simple ones
+#### But not so much for items that look alike, but differ in price greatly:
 ![Apparel and kids category](images/kids.png)

-### Or sometime confuses about guessing right product
+#### And it can even get confused about the product type:
 ![Issues](images/issues_img.png)

 ## Future Work
-* Add weight to text features and use more advanced featurization techniques with text (e.g. Doc2Vec) to maximaze information extraction from the data.
+* Add weights to text features and use more advanced featurization techniques with text (e.g. Doc2Vec) to maximize information extraction from the data.
 * Predict price interval instead of exact price.
-* Build own Neural Network which will use mobile format size of image instead of 256 x 256.
+* Architect neural net specifically fitted for kind of images used and supporting different aspect ratios.

 ## Packages used
 * NumPy